-Watch the baby for a few minutes.
-Once the babies get to about 6-7 weeks old, they start exploring outside the den, but their mother is generally not far away.
-Wait to see if the baby either finds its den again or has its mother return.
+If you see a baby out during the daytime, wait to see if the baby either finds his den again or the mother returns.
+Once skunk babies get to about 6-7 weeks old, they start exploring outside the den, but their mother is generally not far away.
 An orphaned baby will generally appear frantic, more so as he/she gets hungrier.
 If you think the mother won't be returning, you can either place an inverted laundry basket over the baby or babies to help you keep track of them or try to catch them and place them in a box or pet carrier.

 The babies' eyes don't open until 3-4 weeks of age.
 Their teeth start coming in after that, although they can't do any damage with their bites until their jaws get strong enough, about 7-8 weeks old.
 Until they are juveniles at between 10-12 weeks of age, about the size of a small cantaloupe, they usually can't spray on purpose and aren't very good with their aim.
 Usually, they are quite harmless unless they have a disease.
 (Please see the IMPORTANT NOTE about rabies at the end of this article.)
 Before attempting to capture the skunks, we would recommend wearing gloves and/or calling for assistance if you have any concerns about your situation.